BioDepot/fiji-clij/README.md

 dataset is very large, the user may choose to only download missing files and skip existing ones.

-Note that for simplicity, the benchmarking workflows will use **all** the images in the chosen output directory; if you have already downloaded images once, and wish to re-run the workflow with a smaller subset of images, either delete the images you do not wish to use, or move them to another directory.
+Note that for simplicity, the benchmarking workflows will use **all** the image datasets in the chosen output directory; if you have already downloaded image data once, and wish to re-run the workflow with a smaller subset of image data, either delete the image data you do not wish to use, or move them to another directory.

 ## More on the AMI